christian19flores/Simple-Parallax/README.md

 }
 ```

 Most important thing here is the **Display** Properties.
-SP does work with other display styles but works best with tables.
+Although SP does work with other display styles but can become tricky in some situations.

 ##Things to keep in mind:
 * The **data-plax-y** can be any number except **zero** and the closer the number is to zero the more the element will parallax.
 * The selected elements can not have a predefined translation.
+Otherwise it will jump to the newly defined position.

 ##Features:
 1. As many parallax elements as you like.
 2. Lightweight at only 2.63KB!
 3. Parallax on scroll.
 4. Elements can parallax up or down(depending on the data-plax-y value being positive or negative).
+5. Animation for a smooth scroll effect.
+6. Coming Soon!(Ease functions)

 ##Example(JSFiddle):
 [Parallax Version: 0.0.1](https://jsfiddle.net/Kree/v10yn98c/)